 For decades 6 aus 49, the German Lotto, has enjoyed its status as the most popular lottery in Germany.
 The name literally translates as six out of 49.
 So once you know the name of the game you already know how to bet on it – how's that for German efficiency?

 Once the six numbers from 1 to 49 are drawn another bonus ball is drawn.
-This number corresponds to your pre-existing ticket (or serial) number.
+This number corresponds to your game numbers.
 There are also up to three bonus games; with two raffle games drawn on Wednesdays and three drawn on Saturdays, for even more ways to win.

 |Draw Day||Draw Time||Record Jackpot||Jackpot Odds||Prize Divisions||Cost per Game|